kubernetes/website/docs/tasks/debug-application-cluster/get-shell-running-container.md

 assignees:
 - caesarxuchao
 - mikedanese
-title: Getting a Shell to a Running Container
+title: Get a Shell to a Running Container
 redirect_from:
 - "/docs/user-guide/getting-into-containers/"
 - "/docs/user-guide/getting-into-containers.html"